-- Halifax is home to world-renowned ocean-related research institutions including Canada’s largest – The Bedford Institute of Oceanography (BIO) – the country’s first major centre devoted to oceanography which brings together some 700 scientists, engineers, technicians, contractors and staff working in a range of disciplines
+- Halifax is home to world-renowned ocean-related research institutions including Canada’s largest – The Bedford Institute of Oceanography (BIO) – the country’s first major centre devoted to oceanography which brings together some over 600 scientists, engineers, technicians, contractors and staff working in a range of disciplines

 - The Institute for Ocean Research Enterprise (IORE) will deliver advanced research that will inform public policy, build synergies with industry partners, and draw world attention to this sector.

 - Dalhousie University is home to more than 100 researchers focusing on oceans and ocean technology.

 - The NRC-Institute for Marine Biosciences is home to the Industry Partnership Facility based in Halifax, Nova Scotia exploring the commercial potential of technologies in marine biosciences and life sciences.

 - Check out Port of Halifax’s Economic Impact Infographic